STEVE INSKEEP, Host:

 WELCH: At the next table over, Cheryl Locke listens in and butts into the conversation.
 She happens to be a poll worker, and puts down her cheeseburger to defend the law.

-Ms. CHERYL LOCKE (Poll worker, Horry County, South Carolina): I think people have plenty of freedom of speech, but the polls should be a neutral place.
+CHERYL LOCKE: I think people have plenty of freedom of speech, but the polls should be a neutral place.
 Otherwise, you have people in there that would be politicking.
 It would create chaos.

 WELCH: Pennsylvania, a battleground state, still hasn't resolved what voters can wear at the polls.
 New York and Vermont have banned political items outright.
 Some California counties will solve the problem by handing out paper smocks.
 Kentucky says people can wear whatever they want at the polls, as long as they're not a walking political billboard.

-Dr. DANIEL SMITH (Professor of Political Science, University of Florida): There's an awful lot of latitude for the states to interpret what is free speech within a polling station.
+DANIEL SMITH: There's an awful lot of latitude for the states to interpret what is free speech within a polling station.

 WELCH: University of Florida political scientist Daniel Smith says there's a heightened awareness of these laws this election.